-The standard cover for a B Mitzvah Service includes the B Mitzvah Student's name (in Hebrew and English), the date of the event in the Jewish and general calendars, the Rabbi's or other officiant's name, and the name and logo of Kol Hadash.
+The standard cover for a B Mitzvah Service includes the B Mitzvah Student's name (in Hebrew and English), the date of the event in the Jewish and general calendars, the Rabbi's or other officiant's name, and the name and logo of Kol

+Hadash.
 Families may create a customized cover with the approval of the Rabbi and Youth Education Director.

 The service must be finalized at least 6 weeks before the B Mitzvah Event.
-The Rabbi sends the family an electronic PDF file of the service.
-The family is responsible for printing the service.
+The B Mitzvah Coordinator will send the family an electronic file of the service in PDF format.
+The family is responsible for printing the service booklet.
+We recommend that families supply readers with their texts at least a week before the service and encourage them to practice reading their texts aloud.